protest

 News

-The students alleged that EKEDC disconnected power due to the university’s failure to settle its May bill.
+The students said EKEDC disconnected power.
+They believe it was because the university did not pay its May bill.
 The management stated they paid N80 million on Thursday and N50 million on Friday.

 What's your reaction?